Ahab in the Bible

 Verse ConceptsYouthChildren, Good Examples OfGodly Fear, Examples OfGuidance Of The Holy SpiritBeing Devoted From YouthGod Carrying PeopleIndividuals Fearing God

-Then Elijah said, “As the Lord of Hosts lives, before whom I stand, today I will present myself to Ahab.”
+Elijah said, “As the Lord of hosts (armies) lives, before whom I stand, I will certainly show myself to Ahab today.”

 Verse ConceptsBoldness Examples OfTodayPeople Made Known